Dermalogical-AI-Assistant/data-pipeline/README.md

+## This is a data pipeline for crawling cosmetics to build up a Cosmetics Knowledge Graph
 # data-pipeline
-This is the data pipeline for cosmetics crawling and import